Key Takeaways

 When we use supplements to support a faster, more efficient breakdown of histamine, these are the micronutrients and doses we use:

-If you want to add these supplements to your own regime, taking them with or after a meal is usually the best.
+If you want to add these supplements to your own regimen, taking them with, or after, a meal is usually the best to avoid stomach pain.
 However, you should check with your own healthcare provider about which products and doses are right for you.

 Step 4: Directly Break Down or Block Histamine